bahabh/project/README.md

-This is an example of a non-k8s GitLab project that uses macOS based Runner that had Docker running.
+This is an example of a non-k8s GitLab project that uses a macOS based Shell Runner that had Docker running.

 The .gitlab-ci-yml demonstrates how to deploy a review app without k8s in a shell-based, docker runner.

+Registries include:

+- DockerHub
+- local docker container
+- GitLab Container registry

 See blog - https://about.gitlab.com/blog/2017/07/11/dockerizing-review-apps/